Embedding Innovation Across The Battlespace

 - Advance hard and soft power for hybrid warfare by embedding innovation and learning how to accelerate procurement from non-traditional defence suppliers

 - Present your solutions to decision-makers, who are shortening their procurement cycles and accelerating integration of technologies from traditional and commercial solution providers

-- Gain first-hand insights into near, mid, and long-term development plans of NATO militaries to align your systems to capability requirements and secure future partnerships
+- Gain first-hand insights into near, mid, and long-term development plans of the US and NATO militaries to align your systems to capability requirements and secure future partnerships

 - Learn about how your organisation can benefit from defence innovation initiatives, focusing on military exploitation of SME and start-up technologies

-- Be the first to showcase your C4ISR and RAS solutions to Armed Forces' thought leaders, as they finalise requirements for the future Joint Force
+- Be the first to showcase your C5ISR and RAS solutions to US Armed Forces' thought leaders, as they finalize and communicate requirements for the future force

 - Enhance your understanding of current experimentation, trialling, and R&D to inform budgetary decisions and develop winning business proposals

 2023 Conference Chair

 - Vice Admiral (ret.)
 Ross Myers, Commander, Fleet Cyber Command, US Navy

 - Lieutenant General Ross Coffman, Commanding General, Army Futures Command